Professorial Chair in Intensive Care Medicine at the William Harvey Research Institute and Barts Health

 The aim is to transform the NHS care of critically ill patients.
 This appointment will address a gap in intensive-care research following Professor Hinds’ retirement and will create new interdisciplinary collaborations with clinical and scientific colleagues throughout the University, as well as nationally and internationally, while also fostering established academic relationships.

-The full time Clinical Academic post will be for an initial five years and will allow the appointment of a world-class expert with an outstanding international reputation in the field of translational Intensive Care Medicine.
+The full time clinical academic post will be for an initial five years and will allow the appointment of a world-class expert with an outstanding international reputation in the field of Translational Intensive Care Medicine.

 After the initial five-year term, QMUL and Barts Health will take over funding, so this initiative will establish a durable legacy, with a team of researchers who will continue to deliver world class intensive care research in one of the largest centres for Critical Care in the UK.